Street art in Israel: Street art after Rabin assassination

 The study noted how Rabin's past as a military leader was combined with his later desire for peace.
 For example, one piece of graffiti in the square reads "In memory of the peace leader.
 We will always be with you in fire and water—I salute you, General," while another says "you were our leader in time of war, a prophet in time of hope and the Messiah in time of peace—and our dream was murdered."
-The graffiti merges Rabin’s contradictions and allows him to be portrayed as both a military leader and a man of peace."
+The graffiti merges Rabin's contradictions and allows him to be portrayed as both a military leader and a man of peace."

 63% of the signatures were female.
 Some graffiti was written in English.
 The most commonly drawn symbols were the Peace sign and the Star of David.
 Unlike many other instances of graffiti, this type of graffiti was seen as legitimate.
 Most remained intact for 15 months.
 When the government announced plans to erase the graffiti, the public protested and stopped the action.

 Street art post-October 7

 Following the October 7 attacks by Hamas and the start of the Gaza war, Israeli graffiti artists commemorated and memorialized the victims of the attacks, the hostages still held in Gaza, and those who had fought against Hamas or rescued people.
 It has also become an outlet to speak out against Hamas, and to criticize Prime Minister Benjamin Netanyahu's handling of the war.

 Memorial graffiti for Inbar Haiman, a graffiti artist known as "Pink", who was murdered in Gaza.

-Mural of (from left to right) Amit Mann, Ben Shimoni, Awad Darousha, and Aner Shapira, civilian heroes of October 7.

 Mural depicting Joe Biden as Captain America, protecting Israel.